 Your own doctor is the best source of specific and accurate information about all travel health requirements and you should be guided by his/her advice.

 Your passport must be valid for at least one year beyond your intended stay in Sierra Leone and must contain at least two completely blank pages, one for the visa and one for the entry stamp.
 Failure to comply may mean you are denied entry to Sierra Leone.
-British and most other passport-holders require a visa for entry to Sierra Leone, which must be obtained prior to arrival.
+British and most other passport-holders require a visa for entry to Sierra Leone, which should either be obtained prior to arrival (processing takes 3 working days after submitting the visa application)..
 You can apply for a visa in person or by post.
 Visit the Sierra Leone High Commission UK for more information.